Greenhouse Gas

 – Electricity: for outside of Japan – IEA Emission Factors for each country, for Japan – adjusted conversion factors of the individual electricity supplier contracted by each site based on the Act on Promotion of Global Warming Countermeasures

-To improve the reliability of our calculations, we have undergone third-party verification of our fiscal 2021 GHG emissions (Scope 1 and 2, energy consumption) data at a limited level of assurance.
+● To improve the reliability of our calculations, we have undergone third-party verification of our fiscal 2021 GHG emissions (Scope 1 and 2, energy consumption) data at a limited level of assurance.

 Energy saving and power saving activities

-At production bases, we are replacing facilities with energy-saving types (such as adopting ice thermal storage systems and high-efficiency transformers), conducting energy-saving activities (such as optimizing the operating hours of boilers and air-conditioning equipment) and promoting roof-greening, etc. We are also endeavoring to suppress CO2 emissions from non-production bases by such means as introducing casual wear, adjusting the indoor temperature appropriately and implementing efficient lighting in offices.
+At production sites, we are replacing facilities with energy-saving types (such as adopting ice thermal storage systems and high-efficiency transformers), conducting energy-saving activities (such as optimizing the operating hours of boilers and air-conditioning equipment) and promoting roof-greening, etc. We are also endeavoring to suppress CO2 emissions from non-production bases by such means as introducing casual wear, adjusting the indoor temperature appropriately and implementing efficient lighting in offices.

-Examples of energy and power saving initiatives
+Examples of energy/power saving initiatives

 ● Use of the Joint Crediting Mechanism (JCM)

-● In 2016, we introduced a heat recovery heat pump at the eyeglass lens plant in Vietnam.
+● In 2016, we introduced a heat recovery heat pump at the eyeglass lens site in Vietnam.
 It is used to save energy and reduce CO2 emissions by using the heat that used to be expelled to the outside air when cold heat was supplied as a source of cold heat for the production process and as an auxiliary heat source for heating the water used in the manufacturing process.
 Before introducing the heat recovery heat pump, we used only electric heaters to obtain the desired temperature.

-● At the eyeglass lens plant in Vietnam, one of the existing centrifugal chillers was replaced with a highly efficient inverter centrifugal chiller.
+● At the eyeglass lens site in Vietnam, one of the existing centrifugal chillers was replaced with a highly efficient inverter centrifugal chiller.
 By using the new chiller for regular operation and the old one as backup equipment, we achieved a lower introduction cost, improved energy efficiency, and reduced CO2 emissions at the same time.

-● Introduction of renewable energy
+● Introduction of Renewable Energy

 This browser will not be covered by the display operation guarantee.